ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Figure \ref{fig:cdf_models} presents the cumulative distribution of errors for each evaluated method.

-Table \autoref{tbl:reasoning} examines how varying the *reasoning_effort* parameter within the same o3 model (M-2) affects spatial accuracy.
+Table \ref{tbl:reasoning} examines how varying the *reasoning_effort* parameter within the same o3 model (M-2) affects spatial accuracy.
 The differences are minor: mean error shifts by less than 1 km across effort levels, while the share of highly-accurate predictions (≤ 10 km) increases by approximately 7 percentage points from low to medium/high effort.
-At the [ placeholder  cost and token usage skyrocket]

 | ID | Underlying model | Mean (km) | Median (km) | ≤10 km (%) | Tokens / entry |
 |---|----|---|---|---|---|